Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 activity [@richter1995deep; @SSDS1993].
-Although soils profiles up to tens of meters depths can be found in some tropical areas [@richter1995deep], for soil classification and mapping purposes, the lower limit soil is arbitrarily set to 2m (http://soils.usda.gov/education/facts/soil.html).
-Soils are rarely described to depths beyond 2m and many soil sampling projects put exponentially more focus on the upper depths.
+Although soils profiles up to tens of meters depths can be found in some tropical areas [@richter1995deep], for soil classification and mapping purposes, the lower limit soil is arbitrarily set to 2 m (http://soils.usda.gov/education/facts/soil.html).
+Soils are rarely described to depths beyond 2 m and many soil sampling projects put exponentially more focus on the upper depths.